TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 =============
 Quest Content
 =============
-About 1/3 of the new quests involve thief related activities, (pickpocketing, extortion, smuggling), another 1/3 of them are bounty hunting quests, and the other 1/3 are battles involving the main questline.
-You will need to complete every quest in order to progress into the finale.
-There are 3 different conclusions to the story based off the choices you make towards the end.
+Roughly 1/3 of the new quests involve thief related activities, (pickpocketing, extortion, smuggling), another 1/3 of them are bounty hunting quests, and the other 1/3 are battles involving the main questline.
+There are 3 different conclusions to the story based off the choices you make towards the end of the campaign.
 One being that you can become the guild master and receive weekly payouts based off the risk level that you assign your guild.

 ================
 Acknowledgements